turbot/guardrails-docs/docs/getting-started/getting-started-gcp/enable-enforcement/index.md

 ## Step 6: Review

-For fun, try suspending versioning on the bucket again.
+For fun, try switching access back to Fine-Grained again.
 It won’t stay that way for long!

 ## Next Steps